Living a Month in Mexico City

 Mexico has tremendous patriotic pride, and I most wanted to do “Mexican” things.
 I tried my best to avoid the touristy places I knew too well from previous trips, and I focused on trying to answer the question of how Mexicans enjoy Mexico authentically.

 Thus, I decided to escape the city for a few days and head to San Miguel de Allende, a hot spot for Mexican tourists and English-speaking ex-pats.
+After I got back from San Miguel, I did all the things in Mexico City you should do to get an authentic experience as an American in Mexico.
+Living in Mexico City for a month was the perfect amount of time to get to know Mexico City.

 San Miguel de Allende for Non-Artists